-The Credit Facility, as amended by the Company and its lender on December 12, 2008, provides for the payment of specified fees and expenses, including an upfront fee and commitment and letter of credit fees, and contains customary financial and other covenants that require the maintenance of certain ratios including a maximum leverage ratio and a minimum fixed charge coverage ratio.
-The Company was in compliance with all covenants in the amended Credit Facility as of December 31, 2008.
+The Credit Facility contains customary financial and other covenants that require the maintenance of certain ratios including a maximum leverage ratio and a minimum fixed charge coverage ratio.
+The Company was in compliance with all covenants in the Credit Facility as of March 31, 2009.
 The Company's obligations under the Credit Facility are guaranteed by certain of the Company's direct and indirect subsidiaries (collectively, the "Guarantors") and are secured by substantially all of MAXIMUS' and the Guarantors' present and future tangible and intangible assets, including the capital stock of subsidiaries and other investment property.

-At September 30, 2008 and December 31, 2008, the Company had performance bond commitments totaling \$83.4 million and \$82.9 million, respectively.
+At September 30, 2008 and March 31, 2009, the Company had performance bond commitments totaling \$83.4 million and \$88.9 million, respectively.